 | Launch | 1 week |

-Key assumptions: Decisions are made quickly, scope is well-defined, no complex integrations, single platform priority (iOS or Android, with the other following shortly on React Native).
+Key assumptions: Decisions are made quickly, scope is well-defined, no complex integrations.

-Simple MVPs are where we see the biggest variance between “could have been” and “what actually happened.”
-An 8-week project can easily become a 14-week project if the team takes 2 weeks to review designs, changes the feature set after development starts, or introduces new integrations mid-build.
+Simple MVPs are where we see the biggest variance between plan and reality.
+An 8-week project can become a 14-week project if the team takes two weeks to review designs, changes the feature set after development starts, or introduces new integrations mid-build.

-What qualifies: A more full-featured app with multiple user roles, third-party integrations, payment processing, and moderate backend complexity.
-Typically 15-40 screens.
+What qualifies: A full-featured app with multiple user roles, third-party integrations, payment processing, and moderate backend complexity.
+Typically 15--40 screens.

 Examples: